romegasoftware/laravel-workos-teams/docs/webhooks.md

 3. Create a new webhook endpoint
 4. Set the URL to `https://your-domain.com/webhooks/work-os/user-registration-action`
 5. Generate a webhook secret and save it in your `.env` file
-6. Select the events you want to receive (User Registration, etc.)
+6. Select the events you want to receive (User Registration)
 7. Save the webhook configuration

 ## Webhook Processing Flow